zikozee/spring-boot-in-practice/README.md

   - we check the username and cache number of failed attempts, and expire after 24 hrs if and admin does not clear
 - and AuthenticationSuccessEvent for successful entry
   -  where we clear the old bad attempts from cache

+# remember me
+- we implemented the in memory
+- we can choose to switch to persistent
+- token storage remember me